boborodono/San_Antonio_Machine_Learning_SAML/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/fire.png)
 # Topic

-## Why Choose This Topic?
+## Why Would We Want to Predict Strokes?
 This topic is dear to many of our team members.
 Some of us were personally affected by loved ones having a stroke or actively work in the healthcare industry.
 Additionally, strokes are on the rise in younger people, and are therefore affecting a larger portion of the population.
 We are passionate about improving diagnosis options to prevent strokes.
 Having predictability may encourage preventative care or medication to reduce stroke risk.

 <hr>

 ## Questions We Want to Answer...
-The goal of this project is to use patient data to train machine learning models.
+The goal of this project is to perform a predictive analysis on stroke patient data using machine learning.
 **We hope to answer:**
 1. How successfully can our model be used to predict stroke risk?
 2. Which aspect is more accurate to predict risk: medical or personal data?